From Ancient Soil

 The Holy Spirit (Holy Ghost) also has a poetic name used by Celts, The Wild Goose.
 In Craig’s writings he transcends our cluttered urban worlds, comfortable cultural norms and tamed imaginations using the Scots-Gaelic name for The Wild Goose, An Gèadh Fiadhaich.

-The monks did not settle permanently on isles in these journeys, these were pilgrim journeys.
+The Irish monks did not settle permanently on isles that ‘floated’ towards them, these were pilgrim journeys.
 As they journeyed the monks listened for and followed the call of the Holy Spirit with a deep sensitivity and commitment, just as they did in following the wild geese.
 Their practical accomplishment as ocean sailors to follow the wild geese and their pilgrimage to follow the Holy Spirit were inseparable as lungs are to our breath.

 The name ‘An Gèadh Fiadhaich’ permits us to engage with the Holy Spirit with deeper Celtic intimacy.
 It calls us pause for just a moment to reflect afresh on the movement of God’s Spirit within, before, beyond and through us.

-Spend a few moments with these two poems:
+Spend a few reflective moments with these poems:

 Heart of the Wild Goose.